noahclements/CivLife/README.md

 -make a purchase building UI

--make a view buildings UI
+COMPLETE-make a view buildings UI

 COMPLETE-fix the parameter problem